FTBTeam/docs/docs/mods/suite/Quests/Developer/Styling/index.md

         - `padding={int_value}` Icon padding (all directions (left, right, up, down))
         - `border={color_value}` see colour description above.
             - You can give this rounded corners by adding `border_round_edges=true`
-        - `color={color_value}` See above for colours but this will give the icon a standard colour under all the other options
+        - `color={color_value}` See above for colours, but this will give the icon a standard colour under all the other options
         - `tint={color_value}` See above again.
 But this adds an overall tint to the icon
-        - The distinction between `color` and `tint` is subtle and the effect often depends on the specific icon type.
+        - The distinction between `color` and `tint` is subtle, and the effect often depends on the specific icon type.
 If in doubt, experiment!
         - Finally, these are added together using a `;` meaning a full example might look like this
             - `icon:minecraft:diamond;padding=5;border=#00A8FF;border_round_edges=true;color=blue;tint=#A8FFFFFF`
 - `double`: This one is simple.
 It's just a double (`1.0D`)